-Michael Austin is a freelance writer specializing in food, wine, beer and travel.
-His articles and essays have appeared in some of the country’s most prestigious publications, including Esquire, GQ, Outside and the Chicago Tribune Magazine.
-A national James Beard Award finalist for magazine feature writing, he is The Pour Man wine columnist for the Chicago Tribune, and the former wine and beer columnist for the Chicago Sun-Times.
+Michael Austin’s writing has appeared in some of the country’s most prestigious consumer magazines and literary journals, including Esquire, GQ, Puerto del Sol, Outside, The Madison Review, Printers Row Journal and the Chicago Tribune Magazine.
+His poem “Hancock O’Hare” was included in City of the Big Shoulders: An Anthology of Chicago Poetry (University of Iowa Press).
+A national James Beard Award finalist for magazine feature writing, he is a former nationally syndicated columnist for the Chicago Tribune.
 He collaborated with Oprah Winfrey's personal chef, Art Smith, on the cooking and lifestyle book Back to the Family, which won the Special Award of the Jury at the Gourmand World Cookbook Awards in Beijing; and with Bay Area cardiologist and New York Times best-selling author Dr. Dean Ornish on The Spectrum.
 For the Chicago Public Schools, Austin co-authored The Chicago Guide for Teaching and Learning in the Arts.
-He also has edited and written for travel guides published by Frommer's, Fodor's and Time Out.
-Austin's poem “Hancock O’Hare” was included in City of the Big Shoulders: An Anthology of Chicago Poetry; and his short stories have appeared in Puerto del Sol and Printers Row Journal.
+He also has edited and contributed to travel guides published by Frommer's, Fodor's and Time Out.